 How Does Someone Invest in Stocks?

 Fidelity is a financial planning and wealth management platform that offers stock trading.
 It’s an ideal option for those that would like to keep all of their finances in one place and have expert advice available if needed.

 Robinhood is an investing platform that has been a winner among younger generations due to its low costs of entry and ease of use.
 It has been dubbed a great platform for beginners to learn about the stock markets and start trading stocks as well as other financial assets.
 Investments can be made easily through its mobile app or online.

 However, Robinhood has faced legal issues and criticism for its gamification of investing, which may lead to the unwary investing — and potentially losing — more money than they can afford.

 What Are the Best and the Riskiest Stocks for Investment?

 There are several different categories of stocks, each with its own purpose and valuation metrics.
+While a long time ago you might have discussed the four types of stocks – growth, value, income and speculative – nowadays there’s a wide range of stock categories.
 It’s up for debate as to which makes the best investments, but there are a few that tend to appear most often.